-It simplifies shopping by helping you pay safely in apps and on websites, in stores that support contactless payment, and across all Google properties including Google Play.
+It simplifies shopping by helping you pay safely in apps and on websites, in stores that support contactless payment, and across all Google properties, including Google Play.

-With the new payment app, Android users (Android 5+ phones) can complete payment processes in a few seconds whether online or offline.
+Android users (Android 5+ phones) can complete payment processes in a few seconds with the new payment app, whether online or offline.

 In retail, the smartphone becomes a wallet.

-Then users only need to wake the phone screen up and tap it to the contactless terminal via Near Field Communication (NFC).
+Users only need to wake the phone screen up and tap it to the contactless terminal via Near Field Communication (NFC).

-Google Pay is also integrated into various Google products (for example Google Play and Chrome), making it easier to buy movies, books, and apps, and to list all purchases in one place.
+Google Pay is also integrated into various Google products (for example, Google Play and Chrome), making it easier to buy movies, books, and apps and to list all purchases in one place.

 Security is a key element in the design of Google Pay.
 The credit card number is neither stored on the mobile device nor in the system of the seller.
 When users pay in stores, their transactions are made using a virtual card number called a token, which is device-specific.
 The token is associated with a dynamic security code that changes with each transaction.

-if a phone is ever lost or stolen, users can simply use the “Find my device” function to instantly lock their device from anywhere, secure it with a new password, or even wipe it clean of their personal information.
+If a phone is ever lost or stolen, users can use the “Find my device” function to instantly lock their device from anywhere, secure it with a new password, or even wipe it clean of their personal information.
 There is no need to deactivate the card itself, as its data aren’t stored on the device.

-Google Pay is now available on all Android devices, running on Lollipop 5.0 or higher.
+Google Pay is now available on all Android devices running on Lollipop 5.0 or higher.
 For more information about supported cards and banks in the UAE.